I do not have a protective order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

-- prohibited by federal law from shipping, transporting, possessing, or receiving a firearm.1
+- prohibited by federal law from shipping, transporting, possessing, or receiving a firearm;1 or

-If none of these situations apply, you can still make a plan for your safety.
+If these situations do not apply, you can still make a plan for your safety.
 See our Safety Tips page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
-See our Places that Help page to find a local domestic violence organization near you.
+See our IA Places that Help page to find a local domestic violence organization near you.